deepthought84/virsh-usb-switcher/README.md

 # virsh-usb-switcher

-libvirt/virsh usb switcher for use with HDMI-switch in conjunction with GPU Passthrough
+libvirt/virsh usb switcher for use with a HDMI-switch connected to integrated graphics and to the dedicated GPU is passed to VM.

-Continously checks for state change (is display attached or detached?) and attaches USB-Devices either to Host or VM, depending on display is connected or not (e.g. Display is connected: detach USB-Devices, Display is not connected: attach USB-Devices to Domain
+Continously checks for state change (is display attached or detached?) and attaches USB-Devices either to Host or VM, depending on display is connected or not (e.g. Display is connected: detach USB-Devices, Display is not connected: attach USB-Devices to VM), so USB Devices are switched to VM when display is switched via HDMI-switch (can be obtained for a few bucks from amazon or aliexpress).

 ## Usage